 High Potential Employees or HiPos are a valuable asset for any organization.
 They are responsible for a large chunk of the overall productivity, and often show leadership qualities.
 Employee coaching benefits help to nurture the latent talent among HiPos and prepare them for a succession plan.
 This also goes a long way in increasing retention for this extremely critical employee group.

 In several scenarios, when a star performer leaves the company, there is no one to take their place.
 For example, a recent survey found that nearly 50% of CFOs do not have a clear succession plan in place.
-By making coaching a part of your benefits strategy, you can develop HiPo workers to become the star performers of the future.
+By making coaching a part of your benefits strategy, you can develop HiPo workers to become the star performers of the future.3.
+It equips employees with the requisite set of soft skills

 It’s no secret that soft skills are now essential for meaningful career progression in every industry.
 In fact, the ongoing wave of digital transformation makes soft skills even more critical.
 According to LinkedIn, 91% of companies say this is a vital issue.